capactio/website/docs/faq.md

 1. Kubevela uses declarative API to describe application, its configuration and dependencies.
 Capact is using workflow-based approach.
 We believe that it makes Capact more flexible, especially for day-2 operations.
     For example, with Capact you can create an advanced workflow for doing a backup.
 In the workflow first you pause an application, create volume snapshot, create DB snapshot, copy snapshot to S3 bucket and rotate the previous backups.

 1. Capact has interchangeable dependencies as a built-in feature.
 Dependencies are described using Interfaces.
-You can configure Implementation preferences for any Interface  with [Policies](./feature/policies/overview.md) to select Implementation based on a Interface while managing applications.
+You can configure Implementation preferences for any Interface with [Policies](./feature/policies/overview.md) to select Implementation based on an Interface while managing applications.
 For example, if your application depends on SQL database, for local development, you can prefer to use in-cluster PostgreSQL installed by Helm, but for production environment you prefer managed solution such as AWS RDS.

 1. With Kubevela and Crossplane you can provision infrastructure and deploy applications.
-With Capact you can do the same, but it goes beyond that.
+Using Capact you can do the same, but it goes beyond that.
 With workflow based approach you can use it for anything.
 You can have action which runs data processing, which runs diagnostics, you can create advanced backup process or even do machine learning.

 ### Helm